 Cathedral Grove, MacMillan Prov Park, Photo Destination BC Graeme Owsianski

-Port Alberni lies between the east and west coasts of Vancouver Island.
+Port Alberni lies between the east and west coasts of Vancouver Island and aligns itself with the Pacific Rim.
 It is known as the Salmon Capital of the World as anglers come here for both river and ocean fishing but in particular for salmon and halibut.
 Port Alberni is also the gateway for kayaking trips into Barkley Sound.
 If you love the water, Sproat Lake is one of BC’s finest freshwater lakes for waterskiing, tubing, canoeing, kayaking, swimming, and windsurfing.
 A variety of short access trails lead visitors around this park, including a trail to the eastern end of Sproat Lake, which is home to one of the finest panels of prehistoric petroglyphs in British Columbia.

 To explore some of the area’s heritage, visit the Alberni Valley Museum and at McLean Mill National Historic Site you will see a steam-operated sawmill in action and be entertained by the “Tin Pants Theatre”.
 Ride the Alberni Pacific Railway, a restored 1929 Baldwin ex-logging locomotive that winds through the City of Alberni and surrounding forests.
 The Maritime Discovery Centre is a unique maritime museum, situated on the waterfront.
 It’s constructed from an actual coastal lighthouse, and is both educational and a fun, hands-on experience for all ages.
 Take a day trip on the M.V.
 Frances Barkley, a working freighter.
 Bring your binoculars and camera and watch the wildlife and share experiences with the ship’s crew.
 For more outdoor adventures there’s hiking, mountain biking, golfing, windsurfing and diving.